dpa-gmbh/dpa-id-localizations/README.md

-# dpa-id-localizations
+# dpa-id-static files

-This repository provides a JSON file containing sector names and their English translations.
-It is intended for use by partner applications to deliver sector information and its localizations.
+This repository provides static files.
+It is intended for use by partner applications.

+## i18n

+This folder contains JSON files with German namings of sector fields and their English translations.